Your step-by-step guide to funeral planning

 For example, did they want people to dress in colourful clothes, or did they ask for certain songs to be played?

-Remember, planning a funeral can be an emotional time.
+Remember, arranging a funeral can be an emotional time.
 Don’t rush yourself, and if possible get family and friends to help.

 Choose the type of funeral service

-There are lots of different types of funeral service.
+There are many types of funeral services to choose from.
 From a traditional church ceremony or cremation, to woodland celebrations and sea burials, there’s something for everyone.
 Alternative funerals are also becoming popular in the UK.

 The type of funeral service will probably determine what mourners need to wear.
 For example, it’s common for people to wear brighter colours at more modern funerals.